-Dr. Henry "Hank" Pym was an ordinary, but brilliant, young biochemist until his wife, Maria Trovaya, was murdered on a trip to Hungary.
-Devastated by the loss of his wife, Hank suffered his first mental breakdown but after recovering decided to focus his scientific work on things that could help him battle inhumanity and injustice.
+Dr. Henry Christopher "Hank" Pym grew up with an ordinary family in Nebraska.
+His family was poor, which led to his father complaining why he couldn't invent something useful instead.
+The only one who drove Hank to follow his imagination was his grandma.
+He was an ordinary, but brilliant, young biochemist until his wife, Maria Trovaya, was murdered on a trip to Hungary.
+Devastated by the loss of his wife, Hank suffered his first mental breakdown.
+After recovering, he decided to focus his scientific work on things that could help him battle inhumanity and injustice.
 This new focus eventually lead him to discover a rare group of particles that could be used to alter someone's size.
 Thus Pym Particles were discovered.

 Hank Pym was created by Stan Lee, co-created and drawn by Jack Kirby, and scripted by Larry Lieber.
 He first appeared in "The Man In The Ant Hill!" in Tales To Astonish #27 (Jan.
 1962).